 Article 1 sets out the subject matter and scope of the Regulation, which is to establish common rules to safeguard “equal and non-discriminatory treatment of traffic in the provision of internet access services” and “related end-users’ rights”.

-According to the Framework Directive, “end-user” means a user not providing public communications networks or publicly available electronic communications services.
-In turn, “user” means a legal entity or natural person using or requesting a publicly available electronic communications service.
+According to the EECC, “end-user” means a user not providing public electronic communications networks or publicly available electronic communications services.
+In turn, “user” means a natural or legal person using or requesting a publicly available electronic communications service.
 On that basis, BEREC understands “end-user” to encompass individuals and businesses, including consumers as well as CAPs.
+This interpretation is confirmed by the ECJ in its Telenor Magyarország ruling, where the ECJ makes direct reference to both categories of end-users.

 CAPs are protected as end-users under the Regulation in so far as CAPs use an IAS to reach other end-users.
 However, some CAPs may also operate their own networks and, as part of that, have interconnection agreements with ISPs; the provision of interconnection is a distinct service from the provision of IAS.